-This programme will give everyone in Belfast the opportunity to be inspired by our rich cultural life.
+These projects will give everyone in Belfast the opportunity to take part in high-quality art inspired by our rich culture and heritage.

 The River Farset gave Belfast its name, but today, it has largely been built over and forgotten.
 A partnership between Cultúrlann and Spectrum Centre, Abhainn bheo na Fearsaide will return the Farset to the heart of Belfast through creative workshops, heritage digs and public art.

 On 27 September 2015, Replay Theatre Company will bring the world’s first BabyDay to Belfast.
 It will decorate the city with playful art and fill the streets with families, much like on Culture Night – but for babies.

 In October 2015, Golden Thread Gallery will present Invisible Barriers: Moving Images, a programme of films in unusual and surprising sites across North Belfast.
 This will include art films, mainstream movies and community-authored productions, inviting audiences to imagine a city without barriers.

 See the city transformed as Nine Nights takes centre stage at City Hall on 24 October 2015.
 An outdoor theatre spectacle by ArtsEkta, Nine Nights will combine music, dance and pyrotechnics, retelling centuries-old Hindu folklore as a thrilling, contemporary Belfast celebration.

 We've created a short animated film to give you more of a flavour of these projects.

 This is your opportunity to get involved in Creative Belfast.
 Visit the Creative Belfast Facebook page or follow us on Twitter @Cre8tiveBelfast and use #CreativeBelfast.